-6. Incorporation and registration of the company - the Trade Registry will analyze the submitted documents and it will issue a registration certificate within three (3) business days as of the submission of the file.
+6. Incorporation and registration of the company - the Trade Registry will analyze the submitted documents and will issue a registration certificate within three (3) business days as of the submission of the file.
+The company will gain legal personality as from the date of registration with the relevant Trade Registry, as provided in the registration certificate.